 - Laminate flooring

 - Central heating system components

-You may be asked to confirm that you are disposing of your own waste by the recycling centre staff.
+You may be asked to confirm that you are disposing of DIY waste from your normal place of residence (the house that you live in) by the recycling centre staff.

 What if I have more waste to dispose of than permitted?

 If you need to make more site visits than permitted then we will direct you to one of our sites that has a weighbridge and will treat this as